Wynne Cemlyn-Jones: Political career

 His first introduction to politics had come from working for his local Liberal MP, Sir Ellis Griffith.
 He got involved in civic affairs on Anglesey.
 In 1919 he was elected to Anglesey County Council.
 He served on this body as a Councillor, until he was appointed to it as an Alderman in 1928.
 He was Liberal candidate for the Unionist seat of South Croydon at the 1923 General Election.
 It was not a promising seat for the Liberals, whose candidate had polled 25.2% in 1922, finishing third.
 He was unable to advance the Liberal position;

 He did not contest the 1924 General Election, when the South Croydon seat became a 2-way contest between Unionist and Labour.
 He became Chairman of Anglesey County Council.
 He was Liberal candidate for the Brecon & Radnor division at the 1929 General Election.
 This was a far better prospect as the Liberals had held the seat up until the 1924 General Election when they narrowly lost the seat to the Unionists in a close three-way battle, with Labour third.
 He managed to increase the Liberal share of the vote, but Labour came through to take the seat from third place;

 He did not stand for parliament again.
 He was Chairman of the Selection Committee of Anglesey County Council.
 He was vice-president of County Councils Association.
 He was knighted in the 1941 New Year Honours, for public services in Anglesey.
+He represented the County Councils Association on the Nurses Salaries Committee chaired by Lord Rushcliffe which published two reports in 1943.

 He died at Llandudno Hospital in Wales, age 79.